-What is a centralised supply chain?
+What is a Centralised Supply Chain?

 A centralised supply chain is the traditional supply chain model, featuring a central headquarters and warehouse based in a single location.
 If a company managing its supply chain centrally has too great an area to cover for one base (i.e. the United States) it may have more than one location – for example an east coast and west coast base.
 Notably, though, these are still large, centralised hubs, controlled by the HQ entity.